StockNews.com Initiates Coverage on Altisource Asset Management (NYSEAMERICAN:AAMC)

-Stock analysts at StockNews.com assumed coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report released on Tuesday.
-The brokerage set a “hold” rating on the asset manager’s stock.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Sunday.
+The firm issued a hold rating on the asset manager’s stock.

 Institutional Trading of Altisource Asset Management

-A number of institutional investors have recently made changes to their positions in AAMC.
-Accretive Wealth Partners LLC bought a new stake in shares of Altisource Asset Management in the 1st quarter worth approximately $182,000.
-Laurel Wealth Advisors Inc. raised its holdings in shares of Altisource Asset Management by 20.9% in the 2nd quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after purchasing an additional 6,380 shares in the last quarter.
-Finally, Biltmore Family Office LLC bought a new stake in shares of Altisource Asset Management in the 1st quarter worth approximately $507,000.
-15.87% of the stock is owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently bought and sold shares of AAMC.
+Biltmore Family Office LLC acquired a new position in shares of Altisource Asset Management during the first quarter worth approximately $507,000.
+Accretive Wealth Partners LLC acquired a new stake in Altisource Asset Management during the 1st quarter valued at $182,000.
+Finally, Laurel Wealth Advisors Inc. purchased a new position in shares of Altisource Asset Management during the 1st quarter valued at $430,000.
+15.87% of the stock is owned by institutional investors.

 Altisource Asset Management Corporation is an alternative lending company that provides liquidity and capital to under-served market and portfolio management and corporate governance services to institutional investors in the United States.
 The company offers its services under an asset management agreement to Altisource Residential Corporation, which acquires and manages single-family rental properties for working class families.